Powered by

 Shriram Gaushala, Sudesh Nagar, Sehore

 The 2019 animal census indicates that there are approximately 18.9 million cows in Madhya Pradesh, with 900,000 considered stray and 300,000 housed in over 2000 cow shelters governed by the state.
-The remainder are often found wandering the streets, as dairy farmers typically release cows once their milk production ceases.
+The remainder is often found wandering the streets, as dairy farmers typically release cows once their milk production ceases.
 These displaced bovines then roam from one location to another in search of sustenance.

-Due to religious convictions, cow slaughter is prohibited in Madhya Pradesh, leaving the task of providing shelters and barns for these animals to city administration and village panchayats.
+Due to religious convictions, cow slaughter is prohibited in Madhya Pradesh, leaving the task of providing shelters and barns for these animals to the city administration and village panchayats.
 Unfortunately, only a handful of social organizations manage to oversee these facilities effectively on-ground.

 Pandit Mohit Ram Pathak, director of Shri Ram Gaushala in Sudesh Nagar of Sehore city, comments.